comit-network/ambrosia/README.md

 ## Publishing new releases

-Follow [these steps](https://www.electron.build/configuration/publish#recommended-github-releases-workflow)when creating a new [release](https://github.com/comit-network/taker-ui/releases), so that you always have the latest artifacts, and the release can be published once it is ready.
+Follow [these steps](https://www.electron.build/configuration/publish#recommended-github-releases-workflow) when creating a new [release](https://github.com/comit-network/taker-ui/releases), so that you always have the latest artifacts, and the release can be published once it is ready.

 ## Learning Resources